Hurricane Dorian skirts U.S. coast, soaking the Carolinas

 The retired firefighter planned to stay put with his wife and two dogs, saying: “We are ready to go.
 If something happens, we can still get out of here.”

-Dorian whipped up at least three tornados in the region, officials said.
-One in North Carolina damaged scores of trailers in a camp ground in Emerald Isle, but no one was injured, North Carolina’s News & Observer reported.
+Dorian whipped up at least three tornadoes in the region, officials said.
+One in North Carolina damaged scores of trailers at a campground in Emerald Isle, but no one was injured, North Carolina’s News & Observer reported.

 At least four storm-related deaths in the United States have been reported.
 Three people died in Orange County, Florida, during storm preparations or evacuation, according to the Orange County mayor’s office.
 In North Carolina, an 85-year-old man fell off a ladder while barricading his home for Dorian, the governor said.